EU turns the screw on Athens before repeat vote

 The head of the fund, Klaus Regling, turned the screw further on Thursday, saying no money beyond that would be paid to Athens until inspectors from the European Commission, European Central Bank and IMF have had a chance to visit.

-The next visit of the three organisations, together known as the troika, was expected in June, but is now unlikely to happen until there is a new Greek government in place.
+The next visit of the three organizations, together known as the troika, was expected in June, but is now unlikely to happen until there is a new Greek government in place.

-The ultimate aim of the EU's pressure is not only to ensure that a government is formed in Athens and that it sticks to the bailout programme, but that the country honours its obligations to its creditors, most of whom are now euro zone member states.
+The ultimate aim of the EU's pressure is not only to ensure that a government is formed in Athens and that it sticks to the bailout program, but that the country honors its obligations to its creditors, most of whom are now euro zone member states.

 Any risk of Greek default or of the country leaving the euro zone - which would be a de facto default - will have an immediate impact on the finances of most other euro zone states.